rezaeim748/Advanced-Programming-course/README.md

-# Advanced Programming Projects
+# Advanced Programming Projects (Java)

-This repository contains three projects developed as part of the Advanced Programming course, each demonstrating object-oriented programming concepts and game development.
+This repository contains three projects developed as part of the Advanced Programming course, each demonstrating object-oriented programming concepts and game development, all implemented in Java.

 ## Projects Included